 On 19 April 2013, the State Administration of Taxation issued Notice 19, clarifying and providing guidance on the circumstances when a secondment arrangement may create a Chinese taxable presence for foreign enterprises.
 The issue of Notice 19 largely reduces the uncertainty as to when a Home Entity may create corporate income tax exposures in China.

-According to Notice 19, the “fundamental criterion” for the Home Entity to be regarded as providing services through its own staff in China, and thus having a taxable establishment or creating a PE under a Chinese double tax agreement, are if the Home Entity assumes fully or partially responsibilities and risks in relation to the work conducted by the secondees, and if the Home Entity assesses and reviews the job performance of the secondees.
+According to Notice 19, the “fundamental criterion” for the Home Entity to be regarded as providing services through its own staff in China, and thus having a taxable establishment or creating a PE under a Chinese double tax agreement, is if the Home Entity assumes fully or partially responsibilities and risks in relation to the work conducted by the secondees and if the Home Entity assesses and reviews the job performance of the secondees.

 Apart from the fundamental criterion mentioned above, Notice 19 also set out the following five supplementary factors when considering whether the secondees are in substance the employees of the Home Entity:

 - Whether the Host Entity pays the Home Entity management fees or service fees or makes payment to the Home Entity for the secondees